If You’re “Sensitive” — or a Full-Blown Worrywart — You’ll Excel in This Niche

 And all you’re doing is making good use of your “sensitive” nature, and talking to a demographic that’s eager to listen, and very willing to sample your wares.

 According to a survey conducted by the Council for Responsible Nutrition, 68% percent of U.S. adults take dietary supplements, and half are regular users.
-And the global dietary supplement market was valued at $132.8 billion in 2016, according to Zion Market Research.
-It’s expected to reach $220.3 billion by 2022.
+And the global dietary supplement market was valued at $124.8 billion in 2018, according to the current analysis of Reports and Data.
+It’s expected to reach $210.3 billion by 2026.

 That $3,280 per week is just the tip of the iceberg.